Davide Vitturini: International career

-Vitturini has represented Italy at every age group from U-16 to U-20, and has received call-ups to the U-21 squad.

-With the Italian under-19 team, he took part at the UEFA European Under-19 Championship in 2016.
+Vitturini has represented Italy at various youth levels.
+With the Italy U19 team, he took part at the 2016 UEFA European Under-19 Championship in Germany, where Italy finished as runners-up.

 Personal life

 Vitturini studied at the Liceo Classico "Gabriele D'Annunzio" in Pescara, where he obtained his maturity diploma with a final score of 85/100.

 He subsequently pursued and obtained (in November 2019) a degree in Business economics at the UniPegaso in Naples, where he has also pursued a professional degree in Sport management.
 He expressed the desire to work as a Director of Football following his retirement.